 FSA offers a number of disaster programs as well as low-interest emergency loans to help producers recover from production and physical losses.
 A full list of programs is available on our Hurricane webpage.
 FSA is providing flexibilities for its programs, including extended signup opportunities and use of waivers and emergency procedures to expedite program delivery.
 Find a list of flexibilities here.

 NRCS provides technical and financial assistance to producers through its Environmental Quality Incentives Program to help with immediate needs and long-term support to help recover from natural disasters and conserve water resources.
-Assistance may also be available for restoring livestock infrastructure, emergency animal mortality disposal from natural disasters and other causes, immediate soil erosion protection, and other resource concerns.
+The program can assist with restoring livestock infrastructure, emergency animal mortality disposal, and immediate soil erosion protection.
+Because of the need to dispose of poultry and livestock quickly, NRCS is offering an early-start waiver to producers once they file an initial application.
+Learn more about this flexibility.

 Additionally, NRCS offers help to communities through its Emergency Watershed Protection (EWP) Program which provides assistance to landowners and project sponsors following a natural disaster.
 EWP is designed to help people and conserve natural resources by relieving imminent hazards to life and property caused by floods, fires, windstorms, and other natural occurrences.
 Visit NRCS Disaster Recovery webpage.